Ms. Fatasstic Has The Perfect Way To Deal With Fear Of Body Shaming At Reunions

 - IWB Post

-Today’s post is about what I experience every time I meet my out-of-town friends, cousins, & family relatives after a long time or when I come back from vacations.
+Today’s post is about what I face every time I meet my out-of-town friends, cousins, & family relatives after a long time, who drop in to make our festivals more colorful!

-During the winter holidays, my first cousin visited me and guess how she greeted me.
+This weekend, my first cousin has visited me – and guess how she greeted me.

 “You look fatter than I saw you last time, on Diwali,” she said after scanning me from head to toe.